Writing a Call to Action They Will Answer

 - Get a free estimate

-Keep in mind that the goal of the call to action might not be exactly the same on every page.
+Keep in mind that learning how to write an effective call to action means it might not be exactly the same on every page.
 On the homepage of a fencing company, for example, the purpose might be to direct readers to an online gallery where potential customers can get design ideas and become more familiar with the products offered.
 On the gallery page, the goal would likely be to convince customers to call for a free estimate.

 Above all else, the best way to motivate people is to clearly answer the question: “What’s in it for ME?”
 Briefly sum up main points in the blog or landing page and the benefits of accepting the call to action, and do so definitively.
 Avoid using words such as “if” or “might.”